lumol-org/lumol/doc/src/input/intro.md

  - Interactions and force field description;
  - Simulation setup and configuration.

-For now, only the initial configuration of the system and the force field input files are implemented.
-The initial configuration can be provided in various formats, check the [relevant documentation](input/initial.html) for a list and description of the formats.
+Currently, only the initial configuration of the system and the force field input files are implemented.
+The initial configuration can be provided in various formats.
+Check the [relevant documentation](input/initial.html) for a list and description of the formats.

 The force field input file uses the YAML format, which is described below.
 The different entries in the input file are described in the [next